 What is a Commodity Put Option?

-A Commodity Put Option is a contract that grants the Producer the right but not the obligation to sell a specified quantity of a specified commodity to the Consumer, at a fixed price, on a stated future date.
+A Commodity Put Option is a contract that grants the Producer the right but not the obligation to sell a specified quantity of a commodity to the Consumer at a fixed price before a stated future date.

-The purpose of a Commodity Put Option is to place a minimum payment receipt on a known future sale of a commodity.
-It thereby limits the downside risk while maintaining the ability to trade at a higher spot rate if it occurs.
+The purpose of a Commodity Put Option is to establish a minimum income from a future sale of a commodity.
+It limits the downside risk while maintaining the ability to trade at a higher spot rate if market prices rise.

 How does it work?

 An oil Company knows they will have produced 500 barrels of oil in a year’s time.
-They do not want to pay for storage longer than necessary, but do not want to sell the oil for less than $105 a barrel.
-Therefore they buy a put option with a strike of $105, which means that if prices are below this level they will exercise the option and have the right to sell oil at $105 per barrel.
-But if the price is above the strike, (e.g. $108) they can allow the option to expire worthless and sell their barrels at the market rate.
+They do not want to pay for storage any longer than necessary and do not want to sell the oil for less than $105 a barrel.
+They buy a put option with a strike price of $105.
+If the price falls below this level they will exercise the option and have the right to sell oil to the Buyer at $105 per barrel.
+But if the price is above the strike they can allow the option to expire and sell their barrels at the market rate.

 - Provides the Producer with a minimum income

-- Holder will incur a premium cost, usually paid up-front
+- The Producer will incur a premium cost, usually paid up-front

-- If fuel rates rise above the Option strike rate during the tenor of the option, the Producer may feel no value was received, as the option will expire worthless
+- If prices rise above the strike rate during the tenor of the option, the Producer may feel they received no value

 Commodity Put Option example: